 Humans, like the other Great Apes, are physiologically riders; breast milk composition is not suited to parking infants for long periods between feeding (Ross).
 For this reason among many others, our species has had to carry our babies with us wherever we go.
-Unfortunately, humans find carrying infants more difficult than our evolutionary cousins for three reasons: non-grasping feet and a relative lack body hair, physically helpless infants and, most importantly for this post, the size of our infants.
+Unfortunately, humans find carrying infants more difficult than our evolutionary cousins for four reasons: non-grasping feet and a relative lack body hair, physically helpless infants and, most importantly for this post, the size of our infants.

 Non-human apes in the taxonomic family Hominidae (literally means “Great Ape” and makes me think of Charlotte’s Web’s “Some Pig” but I digress) have smaller, more precocious babies than humans.
 Adult gorillas, for example, are significantly larger than adult humans, yet their newborns are about half the size of human newborns.
 Chimpanzees, which are our closest extant evolutionary relative and have a similar adult body weight to us, give birth to newborns that are around 3% of their adult size, while humans have newborns that are around 6% of adult size (DeSilva).
 Image, assuming your baby was full term, that your baby was born at half their size, which on average would be 1-2 kilos or 3-4 lbs– oh and they can hang on by themselves.
 So you can just go about your regularly scheduled activities.
 Who needs a baby carrier in that situation?